jacobwilliams/odepack/README.md

 ### building

-This version of ODEPACK already builds with an included make(1) file as an fpm(1) package with the current options:
+This version of ODEPACK already builds with an included make(1) file and as an fpm(1) package with the current options:
 ```bash
  fpm run                     --compiler nvfortran --example '*'
  fpm run --profile release   --compiler ifort     --example '*'